 In front of Mercado de Abastos | Jerez de la Frontera

 Look at this stand.
 Look closely.
-The guy on the left has sold out of churros.
-Both stalls donning red and yellow-awnings sell fried, long, indented dough but there's no question, the man on the left is more cheerful and his churros taste of the joy and time it takes to make a great churro friend in fresh sunflower oil.
-This is perfect cajoling of crispy meets fluffy dough - sprinkle sugar if you must.
+The guy on the left has sells out of churros.
+Both stalls sell fried, long, indented dough but there's no question, the man on the left makes churros with cheer and his craft tastes of the joy.
+A great churro fried in fresh sunflower oil seems simple but perfection is an art form, a cajoling of crispy meets fluffy dough - sprinkle sugar if you must.
 Portions are large.
-Get a chocolate and a cortado to go from the restaurant behind the stand and you'll be dipping your churros, as I do in chocolate first, bite, then sip of cortado, then naked bite, then chocolate-dunked bite.
+Get a chocolate and cortado to go from the restaurant behind the stand and you'll be dipping your churros, as I do in chocolate first, bite, then sip your cortado, then a naked bite, then a chocolate-dunked one.
+Heaven.
 Repeat.

 Alameda de Hércules, 93 | Sevilla

 You.
 Will.
 Not.
 Stop.
 Dancing.
 Enter a black hole of music from the 80s with a few musts from the 70s and 90s.
 Literally a top dance establishment the world over for good vibes, tunes and strong drinks.
 Gay friendly almost goes without saying.